 Officially, Reding's statement is an "official encouragement" to adopt DVB-H, not a mandate.
-However, the statement goes against the recommendations of the EU Commission-backed European Mobile Broadcasting Council, which was set up to look at mobile TV standards in Europe.
+However, the statement goes against the recommendations of the EU Commission-backed European Mobile Broadcasting Council (EMBC), which was set up to look at mobile TV standards in Europe.

-The EMBC, with the European Broadcasting Union as one of the participants, favored a market-led approach, encouraging the adoption of the most suitable standard for each country rather than a single EU-wide standard.
+The EMBC, with the European Broadcasting Union (EBU) as one of the participants, favoured a market-led approach, encouraging the adoption of the most suitable standard for each country rather than a single EU-wide standard.

 Other alternative standards for Europe include the Eureka-147 DAB-based T-DMB and DAB-IP, the proprietary MediaFLO standard, and the newly developed satellite derivative of DVB-H, DVB-SH.

 Future US's leading brands bring the most important, up-to-date information right to your inbox